RaphaelIT7/gmod-holylib/README.md

 #### sv_ramp_bumpcount (default `8`)

-## filesystem
+## filesystemopt
-This module currently only contains two optimizations for the filesystem.
+This module contains multiple optimizations for the filesystem.

 ### ConVars